-Inslee and Culp present different visions for Washington’s future in gubernatorial debate
+Gov. Inslee and Loren Culp debate crime, coronavirus and climate in Washington gubernatorial debate

 Inslee countered that the measures he’s put in place — restrictions on the operating capacity of restaurants and other businesses and mandated masks for almost all Washingtonians in shared, public spaces — have slowed the virus and saved hundreds, if not thousands of lives.

-“Are we going to step up and fight the COVID pandemic or area we going to belittle it, ignore it and, in some sense, surrender to it,” Inslee said.
+“Are we going to step up and fight the COVID pandemic or are we going to belittle it, ignore it and, in some sense, surrender to it?”
+Inslee said.
 “It’s too dangerous to have a mini-Trump right now, in the middle of this pandemic.”

-Because of COVID concerns, the debate took place in three separate television studios — one for each candidate and a third for the four moderators.
+Because of coronavirus concerns, the debate took place in three separate television studios — one for each candidate and a third for the four moderators.

 The difference in experience between the two candidates could hardly be more vast.

-Inslee was a part-time city prosecutor, he served in the state House for four years, in Congress for two years, as a presidential appointee in the federal government, in Congress (in a district on the other side of the state) for 14 years and as governor for eight years.
+Inslee was a part-time city prosecutor, served in the state House for four years, in Congress for two years, as a presidential appointee in the federal government, in Congress (in a district on the other side of the state) for 14 more years and as governor for eight years.
 Along the way he also lost elections for Congress, for governor and for president of the United States.

 Culp has never run for elected office.
-He served four years in the Army, started a construction business and, at age 49, changed careers to become a police officer in Republic, Ferry County.
+He served four years in the Army, started a construction business and, at age 49, changed careers to become a police officer in Republic.
 He is currently the police chief and only officer in the 1,100-person town.

 Culp tried to use the difference to his advantage, accusing Inslee of having been in government too long and saying he would act as governor in a “servant role.”

 On the state budget, which faces a shortfall in the billions of dollars, Culp has said that taxes should not go up.
-Pressed on what should be cut, he only said he would look at each program but would begin with cutting “anything that has the word study in it.”
+Pressed on what should be cut, he only said he would look at each program but would begin with cutting “anything that has the word ‘study’ in it.”

 Inslee said he couldn’t yet say whether he would propose tax increases to fill the budget hole.